 Visa Infinite Privilege vs. Visa Infinite

-Visa Infinite cardholders can access 24/7 Complimentary Concierge services and the Visa Airport Companion, Infinite Dining, Infinite Luxury Hotel Collection, and Infinite Wine & Country programs.
-And while they still enjoy Visa RSVP Rewards and discounts at hundreds of international hotels, rental car agencies, restaurants, and retailers, they aren’t eligible for VIP airport treatment.
+Visa Infinite cardholders can access 24/7 complimentary concierge services, as well as the Visa Airport Companion, Infinite Dining, Infinite Luxury Hotel Collection, and Infinite Wine & Country programs.
+And while they still enjoy Visa RSVP Rewards and discounts at hundreds of international hotels, rental car agencies, restaurants, and retailers, they aren't eligible for VIP airport treatment.

 Visa Infinite Privilege vs. World Elite Mastercard

-Mastercard’s answer to the Visa Infinite Privilege program is the World Elite Mastercard collection.
-It too offers a concierge service, airport lounge access through the Mastercard Travel Pass, and access to exclusive entertainment, events, and experiences
+Mastercard's answer to the Visa Infinite Privilege program is the World Elite Mastercard collection.
+It also offers a concierge service, airport lounge access through the Mastercard Travel Pass, and access to exclusive entertainment, events, and experiences.

-Visa and Mastercard travel passes are roughly the same because they’re both powered by DragonPass.
-But Mastercard can’t quite match the travel benefits and perks included in the VIP program – especially those of an Aeroplan Visa Infinite Privilege credit card.
+Visa and Mastercard travel passes are roughly the same because they're both powered by DragonPass.
+But Mastercard can't quite match the travel benefits and perks included in the VIP program.
 Its strengths lie in basic no fee and cash back credit cards for ordinary Canadians.

 The bottom line: If you qualify for a Visa Infinite Privilege credit card, we'd say you owe it to yourself to give the best Visa cards a look.